London’s first clean air zone has improved air quality, research shows

 Earlier this week, the Mayor of London, Sadiq Khan, said the controversial expansion of the ultra low emission zone has led to “cleaner air across London”.

-A Transport for London (TfL) report showed the proportion of vehicles in the expanded area that comply with minimum emissions standards has risen from 85% in May 2022 to 95% in September.
+A Transport for London (TfL) report showed the proportion of vehicles in the expanded area that comply with minimum emissions standards has risen from 85 per cent in May 2022 to 95 per cent in September.

 Mr Khan extended the Ulez zone from everywhere within the North and South Circular roads to cover all London boroughs from August 29.